rsnodgrass/hass-mcintosh/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)
 [![Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://buymeacoffee.com/DYks67r)

 ![McIntosh Logo](https://raw.githubusercontent.com/rsnodgrass/hass-mcintosh/main/brands/logo.png)

+# THIS DO NOT WORK!
+THIS IS IN PROGRESS.

+My MX160 was broken in shipping and so I no longer have a device for testing or development so progress has been slow.
+This integration and underlying libraries is expected to be completed late 2024.

 ## Support

-Visit the [community support discussion thread](https://community.home-assistant.io/t/mcintosh-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.
+Visit the [community support discussion thread](XXXXXX) for issues with this integration.
 If you have a code change or bug fix, feel free to submit a Pull Request.

 ### Supported Devices